 2020 Nesting Season

-Dairyland’s Peregrine Falcon Restoration Program began in the 1990s.
-142 falcons have fledged from Alma and Genoa Sites combined!
+Dairyland’s Peregrine Falcon Restoration Program began in the 1990s and, since then, 149 falcons have fledged from Alma and Genoa Sites combined!
 This is a great testament to the power of collaboration between industry and the environment.